Anonymous111/NoxicCore/README.md

-# ArcPro
+# NoxicCore
 ## Introduction

-ArcPro is a *MMORPG* Framework based mostly in C++.
+NoxicCore is a *MMORPG* Framework based mostly in C++.

+It is derived from *ArcPro* and currently being rewritten from the mess caused by the previous developer.
-It is derived from *ArcEmu*, and is based on the code of that project with extensive changes over time to optimize, improve and cleanup the codebase at the same time as improving the in-game mechanics and functionality.
+The original core was derived from *ArcEmu*, and is based on the code of that project with extensive changes over time to optimize, improve and cleanup the codebase at the same time as improving the in-game mechanics and functionality.